-Was he “Bluff King Hal,” the famous Renaissance Prince, or was he a bloated, arrogant tyrant who put his own interests above those of the kingdom?
+Was he the delightful “Bluff King Hal,” famous Renaissance Prince, or instead a bloated and arrogant tyrant who sacrificed the common good for his own vanity?
 Do we remember him fondly as an intellectual purveyor of freedom, or rather as a self-seeking opportunist who opened the door to radical change?
 Who is the true Henry VIII?
 His persona is at once captivating and elusive.
-Henry VIII wore many hats throughout his lifetime, but surely his kingship is the most famous and also the most infamous of all English monarchs.
+Henry VIII wore many hats throughout his lifetime, but surely his reign is at once the most infamous yet alluring of all English monarchs.
 Today, we see him proudly standing forth, clad in bright and exuberant colors, dressed as a peacock, donning extravagant Turkish costumes, bombastically shunning clerical Orthodoxy, founding his own church, marrying six different women, executing friends and foes alike.
 Henry VIII’s legacy remains bold, his stature towering, his life the stuff of legend, his reign consequential beyond a doubt.
 As a young man he was tall, handsome, athletic, cultured, sunny, gregarious, and romantic -in a word, Henry VIII was the supreme symbol of Tudor England.
-As an aging monarch, however, he had grown rotund, tempestuous, insufferable, greedy, and yet he was still unceasingly confident in himself all throughout his life.
+As an aging monarch in his later life, however, he grew rotund, tempestuous, insufferable, greedy, and yet he was still unceasingly confident in himself through it all.

 As years passed, while the old king lay slowly dying, his court became split between the nobility and the churchmen on the one hand, and the commoners and lawyers on the other.
 The latter were the agents of Henry VII’s fiscal tyranny, while the former sought revenge for what they understood to be avarice among the king’s men.
 Only moments after the old king had passed, a quiet rebellion began with William Warham, Lord Chancellor and Archbishop of Canterbury.
 He gazed upon his bold predecessors for inspiration: Anselm, Becket, and Langton.
 Warham kept the recent death of the king a secret while surprising the two principal lawyers on the late king’s council, Sir Richard Empson and Edmund Dudley.
 Warham arrested them and before they knew it, both men were were locked in the Tower, charged with treason, and beheaded the following year in August 1510.
 The era of Henry VII’s painstaking system of taxation had come to an end.
 Now, traditional taxation was moved back to its rightful place: in the halls of Parliamentary consent.